-- Builds on the FTA-funded ETOD Study. - Provides a comprehensive policy framework to guide future development around the Project Connect system. - It helps the Austin community ensure that the results of Project Connect support residents of all incomes and backgrounds, especially those that have been disproportionately burdened by transportation and land use decisions.
+- Builds on CapMetro's Federal Transit Administration-funded ETOD Study. - Provides a comprehensive policy framework to guide future development around the Project Connect system. - It helps the Austin community ensure that the results of Project Connect support residents of all incomes and backgrounds, especially those that have been disproportionately burdened by transportation and land use decisions.